envision-projects/envision-projects.github.io/content/mechanical/project-l0ckcr4ck3r.md

 # Background information

 This robot takes advantage of Samy Kamkar's exploit.
 I reccomend watching this [video](https://www.youtube.com/watch?v=27rE5ZvWLU0&t=647s&ab_channel=HelpfulLockPicker) if you are actually going to build this.
 You absolutely need to understand what the robot is trying to do under the hood or else there's no way you can debug anything.

+# The plan

+First we are going to make the housing for the lock, sensor, and actuators.
+After that works, then we will make an enclosure for the electronics

+# Getting Started

+This [document ](https://cad.onshape.com/documents/2de7a66597cc8eb251afdfa3/w/06d4fc68ebc18f9b44e9861d/e/d088818cff71281e0c0d79ce?renderMode=0&uiState=630e4bb71c174454be9985ae)includes all of the standard content needed.
+You can either work in Onshape (reccomended) or export the content to use in Solidworks